Jewish cemetery: History

 Early Jewish cemeteries were located outside of the city.
 In the Diaspora, it is traditional to bury the dead with the feet in the direction of Jerusalem.
 Some findings showed that the dead would be buried with a handful of soil from the Holy Land.
 The tombstones usually have inscriptions in Hebrew and the regional language.
 During the Nazi Germany regime, Jewish cemeteries all over Europe were destroyed and desecrated; for this reason, some cemeteries have therefore also become Holocaust memorials, such as the cemetery in the Warsaw Ghetto.

+The Old Jewish Cemetery in Sarajevo, Bosnia and Herzegovina, is located on the slopes of Trebević mountain, in the Kovačići-Debelo Brdo area, and is the largest Jewish cemetery in Southeast Europe, and the second-largest sepulchral complex in Europe after the Old Jewish Cemetery in Prague.
+It was in use for approximately four hundred years, from the beginning of the 16th or 17th century, but most likely from 1630 until 1966.

-The largest Jewish cemeteries of Europe can be found in Budapest, Łódź, Prague, Warsaw, Vienna and Berlin.
-Other Jewish cemeteries in Europe include the Jewish Cemetery in Khotyn and the Chatam Sofer Memorial (part of the Old Jewish Cemetery in Bratislava).
-The Jewish cemetery of Siret is considered one of the oldest cemeteries in Eastern Europe, its foundation is dated around 1500.
-Founded in 1832, the Jewish Cemetery of Coro, in Venezuela is the oldest Jewish cemetery in continuous use in the Americas.
+Other large Jewish cemeteries of Europe can be found in the Kozma Street Cemetery of Budapest, the Jewish Cemetery of Łódź, the Okopowa Street Jewish Cemetery of Warsaw, the Zentralfriedhof in Vienna, the Weißensee Cemetery of Berlin, the Jewish Cemetery in Khotyn, Ukraine, and the Chatam Sofer Memorial (part of the Old Jewish Cemetery in Bratislava).
+The Jewish cemetery of Siret is considered one of the oldest cemeteries in Eastern Europe, with its foundation dated around 1500.
+Founded in 1832, the Jewish Cemetery of Coro in Venezuela is the oldest Jewish cemetery in continuous use in the Americas.